-Egypt's ousted Islamist president Mursi buried in Cairo
+Egypt's ex-president Mursi buried in Cairo, Islamists mourn

 There was no noticeable increase in security in central Cairo on Tuesday morning.
 Egyptian media, which is tightly controlled, gave the news little attention.

-Mursi’s death is likely to increase international pressure on the Egyptian government over its human rights record, especially conditions in prisons where thousands of Islamists and secular activists are held.
+Mursi’s death will increase international pressure on the Egyptian government over its human rights record, especially conditions in prisons where thousands of Islamists and secular activists are held.

+Amnesty International called for an open investigation.
+A British parliamentary panel reported last year that Mursi received inadequate medical treatment for his diabetes and liver illness and was being kept in solitary confinement, which they warned could put his life in danger.

-It is also a sensitive moment for Egyptian authorities.
-Under President Abdel Fattah al-Sisi, who as army chief led Mursi’s ouster, they have conducted a relentless crackdown against the Muslim Brotherhood and its followers, but say the group presents a continuing security threat.
+The death also comes at a sensitive moment for Egyptian authorities.
+Under Sisi, who as army chief led Mursi’s ouster, they have conducted a relentless crackdown against the Muslim Brotherhood and its followers, but say the group presents a continuing security threat.

 The Brotherhood says it is a non-violent movement.

-Former allies of Mursi and opponents of Sisi expressed their condolences in social media posts, some condemning the conditions in which Mursi had been held.
+Turkey’s president, Qatar’s emir and the Palestinian Islamist group Hamas all paid tribute to Mursi and Iran expressed regret over Mursi’s death.

 “With great sadness and deep sorrow I received the news of the passing of Dr Mohamed Mursi.
-I ask God to accept him with his great mercy,” said former leftist presidential candidate Hamdeen Sabbahi.
+I ask God to accept him with his great mercy,” former leftist presidential candidate Hamdeen Sabbahi

-Turkey’s president, Qatar’s emir and the Palestinian Islamist group Hamas all paid tribute to him and Iran expressed regret over Mursi’s death.

-“The Islamic Republic of Iran, while respecting the views of the great and brave nation of Egypt, offers its sympathies over the death of Dr. Mohamed Morsi to the Egyptian people, his family and his loved ones,” a statement from the foreign ministry’s spokesman said.
+“An independent and transparent international investigation must be carried out to find the cause of the death,” Amr Darrag, ex-minister of planning and international Cooperation under Mursi said on social media.

+“The Egyptian people won’t let this crime pass lightly even after a while,” he added.

+Yemeni Nobel Prize winner Tawakkol Karman said: “I mourn, for myself and all the free people of the world, the death of great striver in the path of freedom great president Mohamed Mursi ....
+President Mursi has gone and Sisi, one of the curses that befell Egypt, has remained.”

+Egyptian-born leading Muslim Brotherhood cleric Sheikh Youssef al-Qaradawi issued a statement mourning Mursi from his exile in Qatar where his presence has infuriated both Egypt and its Sunni Gulf allies.

-Reporting By Ali Abdelaty, Lilian Wagdy, Ahmed Tolba and Babak Dehghanpisheh; Writing by Aidan Lewis and Sami Aboudi; Editing by Andrew Heavens
+Reporting By Ali Abdelaty, Lilian Wagdy, Ahmed Tolba and Babak Dehghanpisheh; Writing by Aidan Lewis and Sami Aboudi; Editing by Samia Nakhoul and Andrew Heavens